5 Key Judgments of 2020 on Equality, Free Speech and Other Constitutional Rights

 A review of the top 5 landmark judgments of the Supreme Court, delivered in 2020.

 With the Supreme Court operating in a limited capacity due to the COVID-19 outbreak, SC Observer looks back at the top 5 judgments (and orders) delivered in 2020 so far.
 From adjudicating on the internet shutdown in Kashmir to lifting barriers against female Armed Forces officers, the Court has had a busy first few months of the year.

-On 10 January, a Bench comprising Justices N.V.
+On January 10th, a Bench comprising N.V.
 Ramana, Subhash Reddy and B.R.
-Gavai ordered the Union to review all restrictions on communications imposed in Jammu and Kashmir.
+Gavai JJ ordered the Union to review all restrictions on communications imposed in Jammu and Kashmir.
 In doing so, it observed, ‘the freedom of speech and expression and the freedom to practice any profession or carry on any trade, business or occupation over the medium of internet enjoys constitutional protection under Article 19(1)(a) and Article 19(1)(g)’.
 This judgment establishes that the internet serves as an important medium through which the fundamental rights to free expression and occupation is actualised.

-In a series of two judgments, the Bench comprising Justices Chandrachud and Rastogi cemented female Armed Forces officers' right to Permanent Commission (PC).
-On 17 February, the Bench held that women in the Army have the same right to PC as their male counterparts.
-Then on 20 March, it did the same for women in the Navy.
-Both judgments emphasised that the Armed Forces must strive to do away with discriminatory mind-sets about a woman's role in society.
+In a series of two judgments, the Bench comprising Chandrachud and Rastogi JJ cemented female Armed Forces officers’ right to Permanent Commission (PC).
+On February 17th, the Bench held that women in the Army have the same right to PC as their male counterparts.
+Then on March 20th, it did the same for women in the Navy.
+Both judgments emphasised that the Armed Forces must strive to do away with discriminatory mind-sets about a woman’s role in society.

 Given that the Court has delivered over 300 judgments in 2020 so far, it was difficult to narrow down our list to only five judgments.
 Therefore, we’ve made an additional list of honourable mentions: